 Finding Quality Child Care

-Choosing quality child care for your family is a very important decision.
-You want to find a safe, healthy environment that supports the social, physical, intellectual, creative and emotional development of your children.
+Choosing quality child care for your family is an important decision.
+You want to find a safe, healthy environment that supports the social, physical, intellectual, creative, and emotional development of your children.

 There are many types of child care available: